catscradleio/catscradle.io/README.md

 # catscradle.io

-Check the script section of webpack for general commands some info.
+Check the script section of webpack for general commands.
+Can run scripts with npm run-script "scriptname"

 Backend -
   server.js lives there.